Validators

 You can select or exclude specific models and explores using the --explore

-options.
-These options require the model and explore name, delimited by /
+option.
+This option requires the model and explore name, delimited by /

 .
 The wildcard *